Optical Conductivity of the two dimensional Hubbard model: vertex corrections, emergent Galilean invariance and the accuracy of the single-site dynamical mean field approximation: Drude Weight

 Fig.~\ref{fig:drude} shows the Drude weight $K_D$ defined in Eq.~(\ref{eq:sigmalow}). $K_D$ characterizes the fraction of the carriers that are freely accelerated by an electric field at $T=0$.
 For most of the carrier concentration range the differences between the DMFT and exact perturbative calculations are not large, but two features of the results are noteworthy.

 Near half filling the suppression of the Drude weight is greater in the exact perturbative calculation than in the DMFT calculation.
 This may be understood as a precursor of the spin density wave state.
 In the exact perturbative calculation the spectral weight in the non-zero frequency calculation diverges at least logarithmically (as follows from the $\approx \omega^{-1}$ divergence of the conductivity shown in Fig.~\ref{fig:together}), implying an infinite renormalization of the Drude weight.
-The divergence is cut off by the spin density wave gap which is itself exponentially small in $t/U$.
+The divergence is cut off by the spin density wave gap which is itself exponentially small in $\sqrt{t/U}$.

 Near the empty band the suppression of the Drude weight is much less in the exact perturbative calculation than in the DMFT calculation.
 Close comparison of the insets to Figs.~\ref{fig:K} and \ref{fig:drude} shows that while in the DMFT calculation the change to $K_D$ is about three times the change in $K$, in the exact perturbative calculation the change to $K_D$ is only about $20\%$ larger than the change in $K$.
-If we define an effective low energy theory in which the Drude weight is $K_D=K(U)\frac{m}{m^*}(1+F_{1S}/2)$ then the results would indicate that the effective theory, while not quite Galilean-invariant, is close to being so.
-In this sense the theory develops an emergent Galilean invariance.
+In Fermi liquid theory one may write the Drude weight as $K_D=K(U)\frac{m}{m^*}(1+F_{1S}/2)$ , where $F_{1S}$ is the spin-symmetric Landau parameter with angular momentum $L=1$ \cite{Negele98,Abrikosov63}.
+In a two-dimensional Galilean-invariant system $(1+F_{1S}/2)=\frac{m^\star}{m}$ consistent with the statement that $K_D=K$.
+Our result for $K_D/K$ then suggests that the effective low energy theory describing the low energy physics while not quite Galilean-invariant, is close to being so.
+In this sense the model develops an emergent approximate Galilean invariance.